-The Champions League is a football tournament that oozes glamour, skill and the biggest stars in the world.
-But whether you are rooting for Barcelona or Bronby, there is money to be made by betting on Europe’s premier club competition.
+The Champions League is a football tournament that oozes money, skill, and the biggest stars in the world.
+But whether you are rooting for Barcelona or Brondby, there is money to be made by betting on Europe’s premier club competition.

 The Uefa Champions League is a 32-team tournament involving sides from all over the continent.
-Some of the sides automatically qualify for the group stage via their domestic league position in which they finished the year before while others have to go through an extra qualification process if they didn’t finish quite as handsomely in the league.
+Some of the sides automatically qualify for the group stage of the competition via their domestic league (it’s the top 4 in the Premier League) while others have to go through a qualification process if they didn’t do so well.

-To win the tournament is widely considered the greatest achievement in club football and the knockout stages of the competition in particular make for gripping viewing towards the end of the season.
+Winning the tournament is widely considered the greatest achievement in club football, and the knockout stages of the competition, in particular, make for gripping viewing towards the end of the season.

-The 2013/14 champions were Real Madrid as they finally achieved ‘La Decima’, their 10th European Cup title, with the likes of Cristiano Ronaldo and Gareth Bale at the fore.
-They then added an 12th title in 2017 to win it for the third time in four years and became the first side to retain the cup in its modern format.
+The most successful team in the competition are Real Madrid, who achieved ‘La Decima’, their 10th European Cup title in the 2013/14 season, with the likes of Cristiano Ronaldo and Gareth Bale at the fore.
+They then added an 11th, 12th, and 13th title in 2016, 2017 and 2018 respectively, becoming the first side to retain the cup in its modern format.

-To compete in the Champions League is enormously beneficial for both the history of a club and also the finances.
-The TV money involved is now so much larger than it has been as the size of football clubs increase globally, so much so that in a number of domestic leagues around Europe, the ‘race for the Champions League’ is almost on a par with winning the league and relegation.
+To compete in the Champions League is enormously beneficial for both the pride of a club and more importantly for their finances.
+The TV money involved is now so much more than it has been previously as the fame of football clubs increases globally, so much so that in a number of domestic leagues around Europe the stakes during ‘race for the Champions League’ are almost on a par with winning the league or the relegation fight.

-The final of the competition is played on different neutral soil on every single occasion and the furore and attention it gets seems to increase every time.
-For example the 2009 final between Barcelona and Manchester United attracted a viewership of 109 million people, surpassing the Super Bowl for the first time, and in 2013, when the game was contested between Bayern Munich and Borussia Dortmund at Wembley, it was the most viewed sporting event of the year worldwide.
+The final of the competition is played on neutral soil on every single occasion and the furore and attention it gets seems to increase every year.
+For example the 2009 final between Barcelona and Manchester United attracted a viewership of 109 million people, surpassing the Super Bowl for the first time; and in 2013 when the game was contested between Bayern Munich and Borussia Dortmund at Wembley, it was the most viewed sporting event of the year worldwide.
 The tournament is televised in over 70 countries and commentated on in over 40 different languages; a feat which in itself would have been technologically impossible when the competition began in 1992.

-Leeds United and Arsenal have both made the final before but are yet to taste success.
-Leeds lost the 1975 final to Bayern Munich.
-The Gunners went down to Barcelona in 2006.
+Leeds United and Arsenal have both made the final in the past but are yet to taste success.
+Leeds lost the 1975 final to Bayern Munich, and the Gunners went down to Barcelona in 2006.

 European minnows HJK Helsinki are responsible for the largest Champions League winning margin, beating Bangor City 10-0 in the 2011/12 Second Qualifying Round.
 Liverpool famously beat Besiktas 8-0 in the 2007/08 Group Stages while Bayern Munich beat Basel 7-0 in the Round of 16 in 2012.
 Another famous thrashing is Manchester United’s 7-1 demolition of Roma in 2006/07 while the biggest winning margin in a final is AC Milan’s 4-0 defeat of Barcelona in 1993/94.

-Manchester United legend Ryan Giggs had made the most appearances in the history of the Champions League with an impressive 151 outings in the competition.
-He has since been overtaken by Iker Casillas (164), Xavi (151) and Raul (142).
+Manchester United legend Ryan Giggs had made the most appearances in the history of the Champions League at one point, with an impressive 151 outings in the competition.
+He has since been overtaken by Iker Casillas (181), Christiano Ronaldo (171), and Xavi (157).

 The Portuguese supremo already has the scoring record and by some distance.
-His 105 goals in 140 Champions League games see him well clear of Messi, who has 94.
-Raul has 71 and then there is some way back to Ruud van Nistelrooy who has 56.
+Ronaldo’s 128 goals in 171 Champions League games puts him just ahead of Messi, who has 114.
+They are both well clear of everyone else though, with Raul on 71 and Karim Benzema on 64.